RonAddy/Markdown-Resume-Microsoft/README.md

 ## Web Development

-General Assembly
+**General Assembly**
-Instructional Associate
+_Instructional Associate_
 New York, NY
 March 2017 to Current

--Instruct and mentor students throughout 12-week immersive course
++Instruct and mentor students throughout 12-week immersive course

--Assist in teaching students Web Development concepts and languages
++Assist in teaching students Web Development concepts and languages

--Provide project management support for students during project weeks
++Provide project management support for students during project weeks

--Contribute to the development of immersive course curriculum
++Contribute to the development of immersive course curriculum

-LionBot
+**LionBot**
-Developer
+_Developer_
 New York, NY
 November 2017

--Contributed to front-end structure and styling through numerous peer-programming sessions
++Contributed to front-end structure and styling through numerous peer-programming sessions

--Collaborated with two developers and a UX team to design a chatbot for twitch
++Collaborated with two developers and a UX team to design a chatbot for twitch

--Constructed main functionalities in back-end (express) for app
++Constructed main functionalities in back-end (express) for app

--Assisted with testing and deployment to Heroku
++Assisted with testing and deployment to Heroku

 **Project was created while at GA**

-GlooPen
+**GlooPen**
-Technology Extern
+_Technology Extern_
 Easton, PA
 December 2015 to January 2016

--Planned and taught constructive lessons on architecture, elements of engineering studies useful for coding design
++Planned and taught constructive lessons on architecture, elements of engineering studies useful for coding design

--Reviewed aspects of intellectual property rights, patents, legal constraints and utilizing advertising for the app
++Reviewed aspects of intellectual property rights, patents, legal constraints and utilizing advertising for the app

--Presented numerous start-up ideas to with team members and CEO's of GlooPen
++Presented numerous start-up ideas to with team members and CEO's of GlooPen

 ## Information Technology